 7. Get tough with taxes

-Money Talks News founder Stacy Johnson scans his tax forms and supporting documents for electronic storage and then shreds the originals.
+As we mentioned before, Stacy scans many documents — including his tax forms and supporting documents — for electronic storage and then shreds the originals.

 Digital storage, offered by cloud-based services like Microsoft OneDrive and Google Drive, is so competitive that you needn’t pay a dime to store all the info you want, he says.